autoplot/documentation/javadoc/org/das2/stream/DasStreamFormatException.md

-# org.das2.stream.DasStreamFormatExceptionThis exception indicates that a das2 stream is not formatted properly,
+# org.das2.stream.DasStreamFormatException

- and can indicate that a das2 stream was expected but not received.
+This exception indicates that a das2 stream is not formatted properly, and can indicate that a das2 stream was expected but not received.

-DasStreamFormatException( )
+# DasStreamFormatException( )
 Creates a new instance of <code>DasStreamFormatException</code> without detail message.

-DasStreamFormatException( String msg )
+# DasStreamFormatException( String msg )
 Constructs an instance of <code>DasStreamFormatException</code> with the specified detail message.